jamesstidard/sanic-envconfig/README.md

 [![Build Status](https://travis-ci.org/jamesstidard/sanic-envconfig.svg?branch=master)](https://travis-ci.org/jamesstidard/sanic-envconfig)
 [![Coverage Status](https://coveralls.io/repos/github/jamesstidard/sanic-envconfig/badge.svg)](https://coveralls.io/github/jamesstidard/sanic-envconfig)

-This extension helps you bring environment variables into your Sanic config classes.
+This extension helps you bring environment variables into your Sanic config.

 The extension also leverages type hints to correctly cast environment variables to the appropriate type.
 This can also be overridden and extended for your own types.